louis-cf-lin/masters/notes.md

 ## 24 March 2021

 1. All variables initialised at 0.05
 Correct

 2. 2.5 million iterations but Figure 6 shows it as mid way
 Just a typo

 3. Is C concentration correct? (page 6 says typically range between 0 and 2 but peaks at 10)
 That's fine

 4. The probability of tumbling is too low to remain at areas of high M and E; even when visiting highly desirable areas, bacteria doesn't stay there at all
 Distribution - cannot tell from an individual bacterium's path

 5. Do concentrations (variables in square brackets) need to be normalised or something?
 No

- ### Tasks

-Associative learning chemical networks (McGregor) - summarise it
+**Papers to read:**

+- Associative Learning on a Continuum in Evolved Dynamical Neural Networks (Izquierdo, 2008)

 ## 31 March 2021

-1. Assuming dt = 0.01?
+1. dt = 0.01?

-- Assuming dt = 0.01?
+That's fine

-- Assuming initial values are all 0 except for c=0.5 and h=1?
+2. Initial values are all 0 except for c=0.5 and h=1?
+Correct

-Autocatalytic reactions could be a form of memory where, once a bacteria is exposed to an element, it allows the autocatalytic reaction to occur
+- Autocatalytic reactions could be a form of memory where, once a bacteria is exposed to an element, it allows the autocatalytic reaction to occur
-But this isn't scalable - you'd need an element for every unique combination of reactants
+- But this isn't scalable - you'd need an element for every unique combination of reactants

-What sort of ODE's would allow a bacterium to escape a local optimum?
+- What sort of ODE's would allow a bacterium to escape a local optimum?
   - Random chance of performing antichemotaxis
   - Bacterium leaves behind "waste" products that are toxic
   - Local resources deplete
-  - Prey and predator model
+  - Predator and prey model

-2. Assuming initial values are all 0 except for c=0.5 and h=1?
+**Papers to read:**

+- Evolving Action Selection and Selective Attention Without Actions, Attention, or Selection (Seth, 1998)
+- The Microbial Genetic Algorithm (Harvey, 2009)
+- Evolution of Associative Learning in Chemical Networks (McGregor, 2012)

+## 7 April 2021

-Feel free to play around with the numbers
+- Feel free to play around with parameters until you get something that works (and adopt this approach in general)
+- Metabolution tumbling probability
- - No squaring in tumble prob
+  - No squaring [C] and [W]
- - Adjusting the 0.001
+  - Adjusting the 0.001 to 0.01
- - Plot it and show again
+  - Repeat plots again to see effect
+- Thesis may look like:

-Chapter 1: Reproducing min model/metabolution
+  1. Chapter 1: Reproducing minimal model/metabolution
-Chapter 2: Ways of extending it or more complex behaviours that can emerge/evolve (lit review?)
+  2. Chapter 2: Methods of extending to more complex behaviours that can emerge/evolve (lit review?)
-Chapter 3: Mcgregors Paper
+  3. Chapter 3: McGregors Paper
-Chapter 4: Evolving a system and then putting it in a body vs evolving and embodied system and seeing how it compares
+  4. Chapter 4: Evolving a system then "embodying" it to perform associative learning vs evolving an embodied system to perform associative learning and seeing how they compares
+- Concept of "embodied associative learning"

+**Tasks:**

-- Fully understand mcGregor paper
+- Fully understand McGregor paper and summarise

-- Watch zoom link from matthew
+- Watch Zoom link from Matthew

-- "Embodied associated learning"
+- Fix gradient-climbing